QubesOS/qubes-doc/developers/building/development-workflow.md

 ### Useful [QubesBuilder](/doc/qubes-builder/) commands

-1.  *make check* - will check if all the code was commited into repository and if all repository are tagged with signed tag.
+1.  `make check` - will check if all the code was commited into repository and if all repository are tagged with signed tag.
-2.  *make show-vtags* - show version of each component (based on git tags) - mostly useful just before building ISO. **Note:** this will not show version for components containing changes since last version tag
+2.  `make show-vtags` - show version of each component (based on git tags) - mostly useful just before building ISO. **Note:** this will not show version for components containing changes since last version tag
-3.  *make push* - push change from **all** repositories to git server.
+3.  `make push` - push change from **all** repositories to git server.
 You must set proper remotes (see above) for all repositories first.
-4.  *make prepare-merge* - fetch changes from remote repositories (can be specified on commandline via GIT\_SUBDIR or GIT\_REMOTE vars), (optionally) verify tags and show the changes.
+4.  `make prepare-merge` - fetch changes from remote repositories (can be specified on commandline via GIT\_SUBDIR or GIT\_REMOTE vars), (optionally) verify tags and show the changes.
 This do not merge the changes - there are left for review as FETCH\_HEAD ref.
-You can merge them using "git merge FETCH\_HEAD" (in each repo directory).
+You can merge them using `git merge FETCH_HEAD` (in each repo directory).
+Or `make do-merge` to merge all of them.

 Copying Code to dom0
 --------------------